The Apprentice Incentive Bonus is Here!

-So we now have some clearer understanding of what is happening with apprenticeships and the lovely Gary from DA Training and Consultancy has put it in plain English for us.
+The governement has provided some clearer understanding of Apprentice Incentive Bonus and what is happening with apprenticeships.
+Even better news… the lovely Gary from DA Training and Consultancy has put it in plain English for us!
+Take it away, Gary!

-Lastly, for those currently enrolled on a level 2 Apprenticeship, and were required to pass their Level 1 Functional Skills and attempt their Level 2, this ruling has been relaxed till the end of December 2020.
-Therefore, the apprentices will only need to pass their level 1 exams, some more good news!!!
+Lastly, for those currently enrolled on a Level 2 Apprenticeship, and were required to pass their Level 1 Functional Skills and attempt their Level 2, this ruling has been relaxed till the end of December 2020.
+Therefore, the apprentices will only need to pass their level 1 exams, which is some more good news!!!

 Recruiting New Apprentices

 The Apprentice Incentive Bonus is great news, but before you go recruiting apprentices, we need to look at whether apprenticeships are right for you, especially in the current climate.
 As we look to be coming through the worst of the pandemic, it is time for businesses to look at how they recover and start moving forwards.
 One of the best ways is to look at the apprenticeship model and see if it is a good fit for your business.
 I will be honest, it doesn’t work for everyone and there are some providers who say yes, every business can operate with apprentices, well I can assure you, I have seen plenty that are just not right to have apprentices!!

 Again, a decent provider will talk you through the options and give you an unbiased view on whether it will be a good move for your business.
 Things to consider if you are thinking of an apprentice:

 - They need to have a mentor/manager to support and contribute to their apprenticeship (hence, why self-employed people are ineligible).

 - They need to spend 20% of their contracted time “Off the Job” learning (this does not have to be 1 day a week and can be front-loaded to the apprenticeship).

 - The minimum duration of an apprenticeship contract must be at least 1 year and 1 week long.